Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 7. The Power shall have safety measures in place to deal with noise and surges.
 8. The Power shall use an LED to display the state of the power within the board.

 The Power subsystem is responsible for delivering power to all components throughout the Fan Diagnostic Tool.
 It includes voltage regulation, power distribution and features to protect against overvoltage or overcurrent events.
-Additionally, this subsystem will be responsible for ensuring the sensitive components such as the microcontroller recieves stable power without noise or surges.
-The subsystem will recieve power through an external source.
-Either the boiler controller will act as that source and will power the device through a molex connection, or the power will come from an USB connection.
-Additionally this subsystem will have LEDs to indicate the power status of other subsystems.
+Additionally, this subsystem will be responsible for ensuring the sensitive components such as the microcontroller receives stable power without noise or surges.
+The subsystem will receive power through an external source.
+Either the boiler controller will act as that source and will power the device through a Molex connection, or the power will come from an USB connection.
+This subsystem will have LEDs to indicate the power status of other subsystems.
+Finally this subsystem will also incorporate the electrical isolation through the use of opto-isolators.

 Below describes the interfaces between the Power subsystem and the other subsystems:
 1. Microcontroller
-   - The Microcontroller subsystem will recieve an input power signal from the Power subsystem.
-Therefore the Power subsystem will be outputting a DC power signal.
+   - The Microcontroller subsystem will receive an input power signal from the Power subsystem.
+The voltage will initially come from a Molex connection from the boiler controller or to from the USB.
+This will either be 24V DC or 5V DC respectively.
+The Power subsystem will then step down the voltage to a useable 3.3V for the microcontroller.
+It will additionally provide electrical isolation between the USB and Molex connector through the use of an opto-isolator.
+Therefore the Power subsystem will be outputting a 3.3V DC power signal.
 2. Display
-   - The Display subsystem will also recieve an input power signal from the Power subsystem.
-Therefore the Power subsystem will be outputting a DC power signal.
+   - The Display subsystem will also receive the same 3.3V DC power signal the microcontroller subsystem receives from the Power subsystem.
+Therefore this signal will also be electrically isolated from any power surges.
+Finally, the Power subsystem will be outputting a 3.3V DC power signal.
-3. PCB
-    - The PCB subsystem will be the physical integration of the Power subsystem.
-The Power/Circuotry subsystem will output DC power to the PCB and the PCB will distribute the power throughout to all necessary components.
-4. Case
+3. Case
    - The Case and Power subsystems are not connected.
+4. Pre-Processing
+ - The Case and Power subsystems are not connected.
+5. Post-processing
+ - The Case and Power subsystems are not connected.
+6. Memory
+ - The Case and Power subsystems are not connected.
+7. Connections and Buttons
+ - The Connections and Buttons subsystem is directly connected to the Power subsystem.
+Specifically the Molex and USB connections providing the 24V DC and 5V DC needed to power the tool.
+Therefore the Connections and Buttons subsystem will be outputting the DC power signals to the Power Subsystem, in other words the DC voltage will be an input to the Power subsystem.

 ## Case